 - The BMO CashBack World Elite Mastercard features decent returns and insurance, plus complimentary roadside assistance.

-- Most Canadians will get more value from the BMO eclipse Visa Infinite’s rewards than from the BMO CashBack World Elite Mastercard's insurance.
+- Most Canadians will get more value from the BMO eclipse Visa Infinite Card’s rewards than from the BMO CashBack World Elite Mastercard's insurance.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.